radwinskis/GEE_UBM/readme.md

 ## GEE_UBM: Utah Soil Water Balance Model
 GEE_UBM is a Python package for performing spatially distributed Soil Water Balance Utah Basin Model (UBM) calculations entirely within Google Earth Engine (GEE).
-It provides a standardized workflow to fetch hydrological datasets (Precipitation, Snowmelt, ET, Soil Properties), harmonize them to a common grid, and run various "Bucket Model" scenarios to estimate Recharge, Runoff, and Soil Moisture dynamics.
+It provides a standardized workflow to fetch and pre-process hydrological datasets (Precipitation, Snow-melt, Irrigation Inputs, ET, Soil Properties), harmonize them to a common grid, and run various "Bucket Model" scenarios to estimate Recharge, Runoff, and Soil Moisture dynamics.

 > This is a work-in-progress.
 The module provides the necessary tools for running the UBM model but does not
 > contain any working files for the actual calculation of the UBM model.
 I will be adding this soon.